Long Bridge (Potomac River): Construction

+Reconstruction

 In 1941, the owners began planning to reconstruct the bridge.
 They sought to build 11 new supplemental piers between the original truss spans and replacing the iron and steel truss spans with steel plate girders.
 Work on bridge reconstruction began in mid-1942 and completed on November 9, 1943.
 It allowed heavily loaded trains to cross at 45 mph, whereas before they were limited to 15 mph for freight and 20 mph for passenger trains.
 The through-truss swing span was retained.

 In 1955, the Commerce Department performed a study of Washington, DC area drawbridges and determined that the cost and inconvenience of maintaining the draw bridges was not worth the advantages of keeping the river navigable.
 The three bridges at 14th Street opened only 315 times in 1954 and cost $270,000 to operate and maintain, while also causing traffic tie-ups.
 Later that year, the Army Corps of Engineers, decided that Potomac River bridges upstream of Hains Point would no longer require a lift or draw span and that once the Mason Bridge was completed, the existing draws would be sealed.
 Construction of the Mason Bridge was completed in 1962, and the Long Bridge ceased opening except for a few exceptions.
 The last time it was opened was March 1969 to allow barges used in the removal of the old Highway Bridge to pass through.